reactjs/react.dev/content/tutorial/tutorial.md

 **[View the full code at this point](https://codepen.io/gaearon/pen/EmmGEa?editors=0010)**

-As we iterate through `history` array, `step` variable refers to the current `history` element value, and `move` refers to the current `history` element index.
-We are only interested in `move` here, hence `step` is not getting assigned to anything.
+As we iterate through the `history` array, `step` variable refers to the current `history` element value, and `move` refers to the current `history` element index.
+We are only interested to `move` here, hence `step` is not getting assigned to anything.

 For each move in the tic-tac-toe game's history, we create a list item `<li>` which contains a button `<button>`.
 The button has a `onClick` handler which calls a method called `this.jumpTo()`.
 We haven't implemented the `jumpTo()` method yet.
 For now, we should see a list of the moves that have occurred in the game and a warning in the developer tools console that says: